Well, you can make sure that this never happens to you. This video shows you one method to work out the volume of your mould.

 1. Top the mould up

-Mix more resin and try to match the colour.It's really hard to get an exact colour match.
-But you might get close enough that no one will really notice the colour difference.
+Mix more resin and try to match the colour.It's really hard to get an exact colour match... but you might get close enough that no one will really notice the colour difference.

 You can barely see the difference in this bangle - it looks like shadow and highlight - and it would be barely noticeable when this bangle was being worn.